 What are the best photo printers?

-In our testing and review of dozens of printers, we found that the best photo printer overall is the Canon Pixma TS9120, our favorite all-in-one inkjet printer.
-It boasts an expanded color palette, with a six-cartridge design that adds photo blue and pigment black inks for better color and subtle hues.
+In our testing and review of dozens of printers, we found that the best photo printer overall is the Canon Pixma TR8620, one of our favorite all-in-one inkjet printers.
+It boasts an expanded color palette, with a five-cartridge design that adds pigment black ink for better color and subtle hues.

 And if you want to print photos on the go from your phone or tablet, we recommend the Kodak Photo Printer Mini, a mobile photo printer you can use to print and share fun snapshots anywhere.